 Can my Attorney or the Title Company Completing the Sale of my Relinquished Property Just Hold the Sale Proceeds for me Until I Find the Replacement Property?
 No. The Funds must be held by a Qualified Intermediary (a true 1031 Exchange Firm).
 According to current laws, this means that the funds cannot be held by an person who has acted as the taxpayers employee, attorney, accountant, investment banker, broker, or real estate agent within a 2 year period preceding the date of the transfer of the Relinquished Property.

 For more information on participating in a 1031 Exchange Transaction, we recommend contacting a Qualified Intermediary.
+You can also check out another great article about the Top 10 Misconceptions About 1031 Exchanges to learn more.
 The information above was provided to us by IPX 1031, an Investment Property Exchange Service.
 See their website here for more details on the services they provide CLICK HERE.

 Latest Blog Posts